In an era of change, not even Rega’s best-selling turntable is immune to the desire for a fresh approach.

 Even as an entry-level turntable, this is the kind of player that could feasibly be the last of your system’s components you’d feel necessary to upgrade.

-However, the availability of a Performance Pack add-on for £85, comprising of Rega’s Bias 2 moving magnet cartridge, upgrade drive belt and 100 per cent natural wool turntable mat (you’ll have to fit these yourself), means that when it does come time to upgrade you needn’t immediately shell out £500 for something such as the Award-winning Rega RP3/Elys 2.
+However, the availability of a Performance Pack add-on, comprising of Rega’s Bias 2 moving magnet cartridge, upgrade drive belt and 100 per cent natural wool turntable mat (you’ll have to fit these yourself), means that when it does come time to upgrade you needn’t immediately shell out big bucks for something such as the Rega RP3/Elys 2.